 Summer sessions are so beautiful, the weather is warm all the way, the constant rain is gone, and kids' vacation hits the calendar!
 Extended family is around, there's out-of-town family visiting, and everyone is relaxed with the academic year behind them.

 The outdoors options are endless; photo sessions can take place in the park, beach, lake, or even your backyard if you've got Grandpa visiting!

-Beach Summer sessions are stunning.
+Beach Summer sessions are stunning, my personal favorite.
 There is a special magic to Beach Sessions that just can't be explained unless you LIVE IT, here I talk all about it.
 The kids adore to play with the water and have fun.
 It's the perfect session if you're vacationing in Cape Cod or Maine beaches.
 The Cape offers the most iconic sunset beaches in MA, sunsets are just epic.
 There are also many alternatives to the Cape (just a short drive from Boston!), perfect for a sunset session for a non-vacation scenario.!
 The sunrise and sunset sessions are breathtaking, you get to relax with the beautiful sights while watching your kids enjoy themselves with every wave that splashes.

 Beach photo sessions are once in a lifetime experience, you'll never forget this day.
 Decades from now you'll smile big when you remember the anticipation, the day of, and the tangible memories.

 Sunsets at the beach also offer the most dramatic skies, low tide translates in sand dunes that add texture, and the wind creates magic adding emotion to each portrait!